May 4, 2017

 For Immediate Release

-Three convocation ceremonies will be held at Laurier’s Brantford campus on June 7 and 8, and 10 ceremonies will be held on the university’s Waterloo campus from June 13 to 17.
+Three convocation ceremonies will be held at Laurier’s Brantford campus on June 6 and 7, and 11 ceremonies will be held on Laurier’s Waterloo campus from June 12 to 16.

-Laurier will also be celebrating its focus on teaching excellence by presenting several teaching awards at convocation.
+Laurier will also be celebrating its focus on teaching and research excellence by presenting the University Research Professor award, the Faculty Award for Service Excellence and Community Engagement, as well as several teaching awards and student teaching awards at its convocation ceremonies.

 – 30 –